City Bike Routes and Big Creek Greenway

-The Big Creek Greenway has been extended in June 2021, with an extra 2.2 miles!
-You can now walk, ride, roll or ride between Marconi Drive and Union Hill Park.
-It’s all concrete and provides a tunnel under Windward Parkway!
+The Big Creek Greenway was extended in June 2021, to provide 9 miles in Alpharetta, plus 1.5 miles in Roswell!
+You can now walk, ride, roll or ride between Marconi Drive and Union Hill Park on the new extension, and it’s all concrete and provides a tunnel under Windward Parkway!
+There is a connection using Ronald Reagan Parkway’s multi-purpose path to access Halcyon and the Forsyth Greenway, but please use caution with construction on McGinnis Ferry Road.

 The City of Alpharetta, with input from non-profit organization Bike Alpharetta Inc., has adopted four City Bike Routes and a City Bike Routes Map.
 These routes are recommended for easy connectivity to parks, schools and shopping, as well as beautiful roadways with wide shoulders or bike lanes for safer travel.
 These routes are marked on Share the Road signs with a designated route color and the number of miles to/from the new City Center, ranging from six to 16 miles.
-The Orange Route (12 miles) and Yellow Route (9 miles) provide connection to the Big Creek Greenway.
-Coming soon – Alpha Loop!
+The Orange Route (12 miles) and Yellow Route (9 miles) provide connections to the Big Creek Greenway.

 - Big Creek Greenway – park rules